RepairEuroCar/Jarvis/README.md

 the `JARVIS_ALLOWED_NETWORKS` environment variable you can reload the values at runtime by calling `kali_tools.reload_allowed_networks()`.

+### Module configuration

+Each optional module can define its own settings.
+The new `required_packages` list specifies Python packages that must be installed.
+If any package is missing, the module starts in **safe mode** and its commands become no-ops until dependencies are installed.
+Install the missing package and run `reload --module=<name>` to leave safe mode.

 ### Logging

 Logging is initialised by calling `utils.logger.setup_logging()` which is